-Nomination mechanism includes progressive selection of competent board and executive management members.
+The nomination mechanism includes progressive selection of competent board and executive management members.
 Also, SOOR has approved a remuneration mechanism for maintaining efficient employees and attraction of new competent persons in addition to assistance for achieving SOOR goals and progress.
-Remuneration system - pertaining to executive management - is based on key performance indicators.
+The remuneration system - pertaining to executive management - is based on key performance indicators.